-Although the criteria set forth by the department was achieved in FDSC 431V, one student was rated at the intermediate level.
-This means that this student exhibited strong motivation, completed independent projects and exhibited strong problem-solving skills only sometimes.
+Although the criteria set forth by the department was achieved in FDSC 431V, a couple of students were rated at the novice and intermediate levels.
+This means that these students exhibited strong motivation, completed independent projects and exhibited strong problem-solving skills only sometimes.
 This is probably not an acceptable outcome.
 In reviewing the rubric provided to the supervisor, the assessment committee is fine tuning the data collection instrument to better assess proficiencies.
 Supervisor assessment of student competencies have remained confidential.
 When unsatisfactory ratings are given by the supervisor in the future, the department will request that the supervisor meet with the intern to discuss the shortcomings of the evaluation.